Demographics of Virginia: Religion

 Virginia is predominantly Christian and Protestant; Baptists are the largest single group with 27% of the population as of 2008.
 Baptist denominational groups in Virginia include the Baptist General Association of Virginia, with about 1,400 member churches, which supports both the Southern Baptist Convention and the moderate Cooperative Baptist Fellowship; and the Southern Baptist Conservatives of Virginia with more than 500 affiliated churches, which supports the Southern Baptist Convention.

 Roman Catholics are the second-largest religious group, and the group which grew the most in the 1990s.
 The Roman Catholic Diocese of Arlington includes most of Northern Virginia's Catholic churches, while the Diocese of Richmond covers the rest.
 The Virginia Conference is the regional body of the United Methodist Church.
 The Virginia Synod is responsible for the congregations of the Lutheran Church.
 The Episcopal Diocese of Virginia, Southern Virginia, and Southwestern Virginia support the various Episcopal churches.
 In November 2006, 15 conservative Episcopal churches voted to split from the Diocese of Virginia over its ordination of openly gay bishops and clergy; these churches continue to claim affiliation with the larger Anglican Communion through other bodies outside the United States.
 Though Virginia law allows parishioners to determine their church's affiliation, the diocese claims the secessionist churches' properties.
 The resulting property law case is a test for Episcopal churches nationwide.

 Presbyterians, Pentecostals, Congregationalists, and Episcopalians each composed 1–3% of the population as of 2001.
-Among other religions, adherents of the Church of Jesus Christ of Latter-day Saints constitute 1.1% of the population, with 204 congregations in Virginia as of 2020.
+Among other religions, adherents of the Church of Jesus Christ of Latter-day Saints constitute 1.1% of the population, with 204 congregations in Virginia as of 2020.Making Virginia the state with the highest percentage of Mormons east of the Mississippi.
 Fairfax Station is home to the Ekoji Buddhist Temple, of the Jodo Shinshu school, the Sikh Foundation of Virginia a Sikh Gurdwara, and the Hindu Durga Temple.
 Chesapeake, Virginia is home to the Guru Nanak Foundation of Tidewater Sikh Gurdwara.
 While a small population in terms of the state overall, organized Jewish sites date to 1789 with Congregation Beth Ahabah.
 Muslims are a rapidly growing religious group throughout the state through immigration.
 Megachurches in the state include Thomas Road Baptist Church, Immanuel Bible Church, and McLean Bible Church.